 Indigenous peoples are often excluded from the assets and opportunities in their own communities that could improve their livelihoods.
 Our programs ensure that indigenous peoples are brought into the civic space as equals.
 As a result, they become powerful agents for creating solutions to address high rates of rates of poverty, malnutrition and unemployment.
 By building the innate problem-solving skills within these communities, we help indigenous leaders emerge to take up their rightful roles in developing solutions that are sustainable and just.

 LGBT rights are a human rights issue, and critical to building inclusive, sustainable communities.

 We work so that all citizens regardless of sexual orientation or gender identity are equally empowered to secure better lives for themselves, their families and their communities.
 We partner with organizations, leaders and communities to protect and secure the rights of LGBT individuals to have full access to community resources and opportunities.

-People with disabilities must be full partners in the social and economic life of their countries, and yet disabled persons often have the highest rate of poverty and unemployment, and the least access to government and health care services.
-We help improve the effectiveness of organizations and networks working to ensure disabled persons have access to the services and social opportunities that all other citizens receive.
+People with disabilities must be full partners in the social and economic sectors of their countries, and yet there are often environmental and social barriers that limit equal participation in society.
+As a result, people with disabilities often have the highest poverty, unemployment, and illiteracy rates and the least access to services.
+We help improve the effectiveness of organizations – including disabled persons organizations (DPOs) and networks working to ensure that people with disabilities have access to the same services, protections, and social opportunities that all other citizens receive.
 We help leaders with disabilities step out of the shadows and lead.